kevindupas/fstlab/resources/terms/en.md

 ### Article 3: Site Content

-Content published on "FST-Web" is protected by intellectual property rights.
+Content published on "FST-LAB" is protected by intellectual property rights.
 Any unauthorized reproduction, representation, or exploitation is prohibited.

 ### Article 4: Liability

-The "FST-Web" site cannot be held liable in case of:
+The "FST-LAB" site cannot be held liable in case of:

 * Technical malfunction
 * Loss or alteration of data